moporgic/TDL2048/README.md

 #### TD(λ) and N-Step TD

 The default training method is 1-step TD(0).
-Follow instructions below to enable other methods.
+Follow the instructions below for other methods.

 To enable n-step TD training, use ```-N``` to specify a step size.
 ```bash